Why We Call It a System, Not an Agent

 You don't care about the engine in your car.
 You care that it gets you to the meeting.
 Same logic applies here.

 An Intelligent Marketing System is a box where you put work in and get results out.
-You delegate a task — "pull this week's performance for Client A and format it as a report" — and the system handles the execution.
+You delegate a task to FlyWhale — "pull this week's performance for Client A and format it as a report" — and FlyWhale handles the execution.
 It remembers the client's brand voice, knows which platforms to check, pulls the data, assembles the output, and drops it in your approval queue.

 This is the difference between selling architecture and selling outcomes.